MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-templates.md

    > ![View conversation path](media/store-hours-path.png)

-For more information about creating topics, see [Creating topics for your virtual agent](getting-started-create-topics.md).
+For more information about creating topics, see [Creating custom topics for your virtual agent](getting-started-create-topics.md).